 With rich notes of black cherry, black plum, and baking spices, this mostly merlot red blend is delicious.
-It’s made by Vietnam-vet winemaker Ray Courson, who donates part of the proceeds to not-for-profits devoted to helping vets.
+It’s made by Vietnam vet winemaker Ray Courson, who donates part of the proceeds to nonprofits devoted to helping veterans.
 Pair with: Prime rib.

 2015 Frog’s Leap Sauvignon Blanc

-This Napa, California, white, vinted with organic grapes, has gentle notes of meadow and bright citrus and a subtle finish of lemon peel.
+This Napa, California white vinted with organic grapes, has gentle notes of meadow and bright citrus with a subtle finish of lemon peel.
 Pair with: Flounder or sole.

 2015 Nik Weis Selection Urban Riesling